MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_partial_resource_descriptor.md

 Specifies a range of memory addresses, using the following members.

-The <b>u.Memory64</b> member is available only on Windows Vista and later versions of the Windows operating system.
-Drivers must use <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-rtlcmdecodememioresource">RtlCmDecodeMemIoResource</a> and <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-rtlcmencodememioresource">RtlCmEncodeMemIoResource</a> to read and update this member, rather than updating it directly.
+The **u.Memory64** member is available only on Windows Vista and later versions of the Windows operating system.
+Drivers must use [RtlCmDecodeMemIoResource](/windows-hardware/drivers/ddi/wdm/nf-wdm-rtlcmdecodememioresource) and [RtlCmEncodeMemIoResource](/windows-hardware/drivers/ddi/wdm/nf-wdm-rtlcmencodememioresource) to read and update this member, rather than updating it directly.

 ### -field u.Memory64.Start